Petrișor Voinea: Sun Pegasus

-Romania

 Petrolul Ploiești

-After attracting interest from various clubs in the Romanian Liga I Voinea agreed terms with FC Petrolul Ploiești on a contract that can potentially keep him at the club for the next 3 seasons.
-He made his debut for the club against FC Steaua București on the first gameweek of the 2015/16 season.
+After attracting interest from various clubs in the Liga I Voinea agreed terms with Petrolul Ploiești on a contract that can potentially keep him at the club for the next three seasons.
+He made his debut for the club against Steaua București on the first gameweek of the 2015–16 season.

-Saudi Arabia

 Wej SC

 Voinea signed a contract with Wej SC and made a big impact in both the league and the cup.